barryclark/jekyll-now/_posts/2022-02-22-hack-the-lambda.md

 <img width="700" src="/images/lambda-iam.png">
 </p>

-In the reverse engineering part above we already learned that IAM credentials are passt into the Lamda function via environment variables.
-Let’s do one step back, and rethink our attack vectors.
-As an adversary it can be hard to read environment variables, so we need anothe weakness to achieve this.
+In the reverse engineering part above we already learned that IAM credentials are passed into the Lamda function via environment variables.
+Let’s go one step back, and rethink our attack vectors.
+As an adversary it can be hard to read environment variables, so we need to abuse another weakness to achieve this.
 Those weaknesses could be:

 1. [XML External Entities (XXE)](https://cwe.mitre.org/data/definitions/1030.html) to achive the ability to read files
 2. [Server Side Ressource Forgery (SSRF)]( CWE - CWE-918: Server-Side Request Forgery (SSRF) (4.6) (mitre.org)) which is the most likely variant of both.
 Since [everything is a file](https://en.wikipedia.org/wiki/Everything_is_a_file) it`s easy to get your hand on files from outside and even bypass firewalls, because it allows the file protocol